Connect with others who understand.

 Firmness

 Mattresses come in different levels of firmness, which relates to how much support they offer your body.
-Your preference may have to do with your sleeping position.
+Your preference, or that of a loved one with MS, may have to do with sleeping position.
 Back sleepers, for instance, may need a different amount of firmness than side sleepers.

 Many MyMSTeam members love medium-firm or firm mattresses, though there’s no research available regarding what people with MS prefer overall.